What expectations do you have of your

 INFLUENTIAL EXPECTATIONS FOR BACK SURGERY OUTCOMES

-A new research project scrutinized
+A recent research project scrutinized

 patient and surgeon expectations of back surgery.
 Patients expected complete

 relief and improvement of their back pain after lumbar spine surgery.
 Surgeons